AnsariBushra/Ansari_Bushra/README.md

 I'm a self-taught Frontend Developer from India with a strong passion for creating beautiful and user-friendly web experiences.
 I specialize in HTML, CSS, JavaScript, React.js, and Tailwind CSS.

-💻 **Currently working on:** Improving UI/UX skills and building real-world web projects.
+💻 **Currently working on:** Improving frontend skills and building real-world web projects.
 📫 **Contact me:** bushraansari.0517@gmail.com
 🌐 **Portfolio:** Coming soon!